nh-server/switch-guide/docs/user_guide/making_a_nand_backup.md

 !!! tip ""
     1. Copy *the contents of* the joiner scripts `.zip` file to the `backup` -> (numbers) folder on your PC
-    2. Run the script matching the amount of NAND chunks you have, and the operating system you are on
+    2. Run the script matching the amount of NAND parts you have, and the operating system you are on
-    - Users with 15 chunks should run the `join_15_2GBparts` file, and users with 30 chunks should run the `join_30_1GBparts` file
+    - Users with 15 parts should run the `join_15_2GBparts` file, and users with 30 parts should run the `join_30_1GBparts` file
     - This will take a few minutes
-    3. Once you have the complete `rawnand.bin`, you may delete the original chunks
+    3. Once you have the complete `rawnand.bin`, you may delete the original parts
     - Don't forget to keep your backup in a safe location

 &nbsp;